-GenCore operates a combined total of four different next generation sequencing platforms across its two locations.
+GenCore operates a combined total of three different next generation sequencing platforms across its two locations.

 GenCore is an Illumina Certified Service Provider (CSPro).